DPDK/dpdk/doc/guides/nics/cxgbe.rst

 ~~~~~~~~~~~~~~~

 This section demonstrates how to launch **testpmd** with Chelsio
-devices managed by librte_pmd_cxgbe in Linux operating system.
+devices managed by librte_net_cxgbe in Linux operating system.

 #.
 Load the kernel module: